Installing BDsensor-m-m

 Connect the sensor cable to the EXP1 port of the mainboard

-- If the sensor cable length is insufficient, you can use the extension cable included in the package.
+- If the sensor cable length is insufficient, the extension cable included in the package can be used.

-- The CLK and SDA wires of the BDsensor-m-m can be connected to any GPIO pins on the board.
-You can also connect the BD sensor cable directly to the BLtouch port, for example:
+- The CKL and SDA wires of the BDsensor-m-m can be connected to any GPIO pins on the circuit board.
+You can also connect the BD sensor cable directly to the Bltouch port, for example:

 BLtouch | BDsensor-m